MAKE, DO, MEND

 We collected everything.
 Apart from model trains and buses, animal body parts and radio components, I would have collections of pebbles, leaves (especially in autumn), old bottles and jars (some might carry a reclaimable deposit), bus tickets, cards from chewing gum, cigarette cartons, matchbox labels, foreign coins.
 None of these would cost anything – they were provided by relatives and swapped with friends or simply picked up off the road.

 The world’s first postage stamp; the Penny Black (1840).
-Proudly reproduced by me on a poster at fifty times actual size.
+Once proudly reproduced by me on a poster at fifty times actual size when I was just ten years old.

 Dad collected stamps and encouraged us to do so; for a short time, all four of us children had collections.
 Every Saturday he would lay out four rows of 50 stamps or so.
 Each row was of equal value and we tossed a coin to decide who would choose first.
 Our collections grew slowly and I began to buy them myself ‘on approval’.
 I learned a lot from those stamps; I wanted to find out what those foreign scripts meant, where were those faraway places with strange sounding names, why did so many countries carry the portrait of British monarchs.
 I read about postal history and a school project involved the production of a large poster with an oversize Penny Black carefully detailed by myself.